Mickey's Gala Premier

 Mickey's Gala Premier is a Walt Disney cartoon produced in 1933, directed by Burt Gillett, and featuring parodies of several famous Hollywood film actors from the 1930s.
 It was the 58th Mickey Mouse short film, and the eighth of that year.

-Some sources claim this cartoon is called "Mickey's Gala Premiere".
-However "Premier" can be clearly read from the title card.
+Some sources claim this cartoon is called "Mickey's Gala Premiere", but "Premier" can be clearly read from the title card.

 Plot

-A new Mickey Mouse cartoon will have its premiere in the Grauman's Chinese Theatre in Hollywood.
+A new Mickey Mouse cartoon is having its premiere in the Grauman's Chinese Theatre in Hollywood.
 Several Hollywood celebrities all arrive in limousines to attend this special event.
 Outside The Keystone Cops (Ben Turpin, Ford Sterling, Mack Swain, Harry Langdon and Chester Conklin) are guarding the traffic.

 Wallace Beery, Marie Dressler, Lionel Barrymore, John Barrymore and Ethel Barrymore step out of the first limousine, all costumed as in the film Rasputin and the Empress (1932).
 Then Laurel and Hardy leave the car and close the door behind them.
 Inside The Marx Brothers all stick their heads out of the car window.

 In the next scene Maurice Chevalier, Eddie Cantor costumed as in the film The Kid from Spain, and Jimmy Durante take turns singing in front of a microphone.
 They are followed by Jean Harlow, Joan Crawford costumed as in the film Rain and Janet Gaynor all singing new lyrics to the chant.
 Finally Harold Lloyd, Clark Gable, Edward G. Robinson, and Adolphe Menjou join in to conclude the song.

 Sid Grauman is saluting all the guests.
 George Arliss and Joe E. Brown simply enter, but Charlie Chaplin sneaks inside.
 Then Buster Keaton enters the building, followed by The Marx Brothers all hidden under Groucho Marx' coat.
 Mae West enters, costumed as in the film She Done Him Wrong, and utters her famous line, "Why don't you come up sometime and see me?", which shocks and embarrasses Grauman.

 Then Mickey Mouse, Minnie Mouse, Pluto, Horace Horsecollar, and Clarabelle Cow arrive in a limousine and are cheered by the audience.
-Once inside the theatre Mickey’s new cartoon, Gallopin' Romance, premieres.
+Once inside the theatre Mickey's new cartoon, Gallopin' Romance (a parody itself of 1928's The Gallopin' Gaucho), premieres.
 The plot revolves around Mickey and Minnie playing music together, when suddenly Pegleg Pete kidnaps Minnie and drives off on a horse (Horace Horsecollar).
 Mickey chases him and beats Pete in the end, bringing Minnie to safety.